YusepFathul/Gender-Detection---Linear-Regression/README.md

 ## Modeling

-The model utilized in this project is **Linear Regression**.
+The model utilized in this project is **Logistic Regression**.
 This algorithm was chosen due to its simplicity and effectiveness in binary classification tasks involving text data.

 ### Model Development

-- **Algorithm:** Linear Regression
+- **Algorithm:** Logistic Regression
-- **Parameters:** max_iter=500, solver='liblinear'.
+- **Parameters:** max_iter=500, solver='libLogistic'.
 - **Feature Extraction:** CountVectorizer with `char_wb` analyzer and n-grams (2,6) to capture name patterns.

 ### Model Training Process